 If image accuracy isn't as important to you, the 'Vivid' Picture Mode delivers a slightly brighter image, reaching a peak of about 410 cd/m² with a 10% window.

 The UM7300 has good gray uniformity.
-There is some vignetting, but only slight dirty screen effect, which is great.
+There's some vignetting at all corners of the screen, but only slight dirty screen effect, which is great.

 The 50" model is expected to have a VA panel, and will have worse viewing angles.

-The UM7300 has excellent reflection handling, very similar to the LG UK7700.
+The LG 55UM7300PUA has excellent reflection handling, very similar to the LG UK7700.
 The semi-gloss finish diffuses reflections across the screen, without the purple tint seen on high-end TVs.

-With our pre-calibration settings, this TV has decent color accuracy, but gamma doesn't follow the target of 2.2 at all, and most scenes appear darker than they should.
+Out of the box, the UM7300 has decent color accuracy, but gamma is too high for the most part, causing most scenes to appear darker than they should.

 After calibration, the UM7300 has excellent accuracy.
 The white balance is almost perfect, with only a slight inaccuracy in pure whites.
 Gamma follows our target of 2.2 almost perfectly.
 There are still a few color inaccuracies, especially in highly saturated blues, but most people won't notice it.